nuvla/documentation/docs/nuvla/user-guide/index.md

 # Nuvla - What is it?

-Nuvla is a secured edge-to-cloud (and back) management platform that enables near-data AI for a connected world.
+Nuvlaa is a secured edge-to-cloud (and back) management platform that enables near-data AI for a connected world.

 The container native platform supports all forms of infrastructure: public cloud, private cloud and bare metal infrastructures, as well as edge (with our NuvlaBox).